 Green Goddess Hummus

 Hummus goes green goddess style in this bright, fresh, herby creation.
-The combination of basil, cilantro, and mint together is wonderfully summery and allows this hummus to pair with a wide variety of cuisines.
+The combination of basil, cilantro, and mint together is wonderfully summery and allows this vibrant green hummus to pair with a wide variety of cuisines.

 Author: